leanprover-community/mathlib3/docs/extras/conv.md

 ### Other tactics inside conversion mode

 Besides rewriting using `rw`, one can use `simp`, `dsimp`, `change` and `whnf`.
+`change` is a useful tool -- it allows changing a term to something definitionally equal, rather like the `show` command in tactic mode.
-The later means "reduces to weak head normal form" and will eventually be explained in [Programming in Lean](https://leanprover.github.io/programming_in_lean/#08_Writing_Tactics.html) section 8.4.
+The `whnf` command means "reduces to weak head normal form" and will eventually be explained in [Programming in Lean](https://leanprover.github.io/programming_in_lean/#08_Writing_Tactics.html) section 8.4.

 Soon, `norm_num` and `ring` will be available in conversion mode, but not